Rumour: Apple’s next iPad refresh could also bring new iPhone models

 There’d also be a new 9.7-inch, A9 powered iPad Pro, which may offer a more tempting price point.

-Apple is also expected to introduce a third size option somewhere between 10- and 10.5-inches, which could actually end up being the sweet spot for Apple’s slates.
+Apple is also expected to introduce a third size option somewhere between 10- and 10.5-inches, which could actually end up being the sweet spot for iPad slates.

 Cupertino is yet to confirm whether it will hold an event in March, but it is starting to become a tradition alongside the WWDC keynote and the traditional autumn events in September and October.